SuperOfficeDocs/superoffice-docs/docs/email/mailgun/reasons-to-customize.md

 * You handle all your shared email accounts (locally), setup and configuration settings will (for now) be handled by Online Operations.
 * You handle the volumes of sending your emails
 * You handle the blacklisting of your IP address (email reputation management)
-* Do require you to administer and setup of mail forwarding to Mailgun on your local mail account for incoming emails (bounce etc.) and/or maintenance of "reply to" / "from" in your outgoing emails need to match your setup of how you plan to get your customers response emails back into SuperOffice Service via Mailgun.
+* Do require you to administer and setup of mail forwarding to Mailgun on your local mail account for incoming emails (for example, bounce) and/or maintenance of "reply to" / "from" in your outgoing emails need to match your setup of how you plan to get your customers response emails back into SuperOffice Service via Mailgun.